 Improving Your Mental Health

-Fermented foods and probiotics are also linked to the improvement of mental health conditions such as anxiety and depression.
+Fermented foods and probiotics are also linked to the improvement of mental health conditions such as stress and negative feelings.
 This is because of connections between the gut, inflammation and mental health symptoms.
 Over time, inflammation can really take a toll on your health.

 Having a Stronger Immune System